Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Introduction

-{ } where $x_{i}$ consists of all observed characteristics of student $i$ (including pair-specific characteristics like distance to colleges).
-The equation provides a structured decomposition of the preferences of the two sides: piece $A$ only depends on the preferences of {\it all} colleges, while piece~$B$ only depends on $i$'s preferences over all colleges.
+A simple equation, called the $i$-$c$ match probability, is the key to understanding our identification result.
+Specifically, the conditional probability of student~$i$ being matched with college~$c$ is the sum of conditional probabilities of $i$ choosing $c$ from a given feasible set $L$ weighted by the conditional probability of facing $L$: -0.8cm \begin{footnotesize} \end{footnotesize} where $x_{i}$ consists of all observed characteristics of student $i$ (e.g., pair-specific characteristics like distance to colleges).
+The equation provides a decomposition of the preferences of the two sides: for each given $L$, piece $A$ only depends on the preferences of {\it all} colleges given cutoffs, while $B$ only depends on $i$'s preferences over all colleges.

-We then detail a set of exclusion restrictions (among other regularity conditions) such that the excluded variables act as ``demand shifters'' and ``feasible-set shifters'' (or supply shifters).
-Sufficient variation in these excluded variables identifies the preferences of colleges and students using the match equation described above.
+We then detail a set of exclusion restrictions, among other regularity conditions, such that the excluded variables act as ``demand shifters'' and ``feasible-set shifters'' (or supply shifters).
+Sufficient variation in these excluded variables identifies the preferences of colleges and students using the $i$-$c$ match probability described above.